Home Selling Guide

 Selling your home guide

-Manage Showings
+Manage Viewings

 Once you’ve chosen your Keller Williams agent, and together have prepped your house for sale and set a price, you’re ready for the public to see your home.

-What is a showing?
+What is a viewing?

 Your KW agent is a great source of advice on specifics for your home preparations so that your house is positioned competitively in the market.
 Preparations will likely include two phases.
-During phase one, before photos are taken and before the first showing, you should:
+During phase one, before photos are taken and before the first viewing, you should:

 • Clean deeply.